napari/napari/docs/CORE_DEV_GUIDE.md

 ask for a rebase when merge conflicts arise.
 Instead, rebase the branch yourself, force-push to their branch, and advise the contributor to force-pull.
-If the contributor is no longer active, you may take over their branch by submitting a new pull request and closing the original.
+If the contributor is no longer active, you may take over their branch by submitting a new pull request and closing the original, including a reference to the original pull request.
 In doing so, ensure you communicate that you are not throwing the contributor's work away!

 ### Merge Only Changes You Understand